Azure/azure-powershell/src/Compute/Compute/help/New-AzVmss.md

 ```

 ### -ProximityPlacementGroup
-The name or resource id of the Proximity Placment Group to use with this Scale Set.
+The name or resource id of the Proximity Placement Group to use with this Scale Set.

 ```yaml
 Type: System.String